About Calgary Communities Against Sexual Abuse (CCASA)

 CCASA strives to enhance the health and well being of all people and our broader community through responsible and effective programs in sexual abuse education, research and advocacy, crisis intervention and counselling.

 After over 20 years in the community, CCASA has become a strong foundation in the service delivery web, and a leader in the field of sexual violence.

-Healthy communities free of sexual abuse and sexual assault.
+Healthy communities free of sexual violence, including sexual abuse, sexual assault and sexual harassment.

 - We believe sexual abuse and sexual assault are acts of violence that affect all individuals, families and communities.